destroyerOfOfficeChairs/doocMath/README.md

 2. **Install Minimal LaTeX (Linux/Ubuntu):**

-   Since doocMath uses `geometry`, `array`, and `amsmath` packages, install `texlive-latex-recommended` which includes them all:
+   Since the only package doocMath requires is the `geometry` package, install `texlive-latex-base`:

    ```
-   sudo apt install texlive-latex-recommended
+   sudo apt install texlive-latex-base
    ```

    This gives you a minimal LaTeX setup that allows you to use doocMath efficiently without taking up too much space on your system.
-The total installation size will be around 500MB instead of the 7GB required for a full LaTeX installation.

 ## Types Of Worksheets

 One of the arguments doocMath requires is `--worksheet`